payorch/connector-service/examples/example-rs/README.md

 This project relies on:
 - `tokio` - Asynchronous runtime for Rust
-- `grpc-api-types` - Custom library containing the Payment Service gRPC definitions
+- `rust-grpc-client` - Custom library containing the Payment Service gRPC definitions

 ## Building the Application